Travel insurance for pre-existing medical conditions

 Our travel insurance policies can cover all types of medical conditions up to a high level of severity, including; high blood pressure, high cholesterol, heart conditions, cancer, diabetes, asthma, stroke, MS, anxiety and depression.

-Since 2010 we have insured over 100,000 travellers who may have had difficulty finding cover from a standard travel insurer due to their medical history or age.
+Since 2010 we have insured over 565,000 travellers who may have had difficulty finding travel insurance cover elsewhere due to their age or medical conditions.

 Cover and Benefits